Microsoft-Web/DEMO-GeekQuiz-Real-time-charts/DEMO.md

 ---
 <a name="Overview" />
 ## Overview ##
-This demo shows the SignalR code running the GeekQuiz realtime stats.
+This demo shows how you can leverage SignalR to see realtime statistics of a website.

-1. Show StatisticsHub.cs and StatisticsService.cs.
-1. Explain how hub pushes updates to Statistics.cshtml.
-1. Demonstrate realtime updates to charts.

 <a id="goals" />
 ### Goals ###
-In this demo, you will see how to:
+In this demo, you will see how:

+1. Statistics are generated in the StatisticsService
+1. SignalR Hub pushes updates to the front end (Statistics.cshtml)
+1. To display realtime updates as charts

 <a name="technologies" />
 ### Key Technologies ###